Young man standing in front of a row of world flags in New York City

 Lubin student Jamie Mathurin '21 sitting on a tram near a river with other students and passengers during her semester abroad in France

 I can say that I have 100% enhanced my business school education.
-The classes I took in France were unique, and I now feel more comfortable speaking about the role of Financial Services industry in general.
-I even feel comfortable speaking about the role the Financial Services in France.
-In fact, I hope to apply to be a peer tutor in Corporate Finance.
-It was amazing to have a new perspective on Finance while studying in France.
-I learned so much.
+The classes I took in France were unique, and I even feel comfortable speaking about the role of Financial Services in France.
 There were even a few concepts that my French professors clarified for me.
-Overall, I am really happy that I went to France and am so grateful for the opportunity because I learned a lot and enhanced my business school application.
+I am really happy that I went to France and am so grateful for the opportunity.

 Image